My trip exploring things to do in Austin was sponsored by the Holiday Inn brand. As always, all opinions are my own.

 Mix Movies With Made-From-Scratch Cuisine At Alamo Drafthouse Cinema

 I’ll admit I didn’t get to go to Alamo Drafthouse Cinema myself, though it was on my to do list (along with Esters Follies, a comedy venue).
-Sadly, there’s only so much a solo traveler can feasibly do with limited time.
+Sadly, there’s only so much a solo female traveler in Texas can feasibly do with limited time.
 Regardless, I wanted to recommend it as from the way my local Austin friends described it, it sounds like two venues I love in Brooklyn, Nitehawk and Syndicated.

 The concept is movies, but with food and booze served during the picture.
 Write your order on a paper and a waiter will quietly take it and deliver for the full experience.
 I checked out the menu, and it looks like everything is made from scratch, from vegetarian pizzas to gooey chocolate chip cookies.
 Plus, there are over 30 beers on tap!